Trigger shots are a hormonal fertility treatment that can bump up your baby-making odds by helping you ovulate or time ovulation.

 Trigger shots are typically considered safe.
 But it can come with side effects like:

 - abdominal pain or tenderness at the injection site

-Ovarian hyperstimulation syndrome (OHSS) is also a risk, which is when extra hCG makes your ovaries to swell and fill will fluid.
+Ovarian hyperstimulation syndrome (OHSS) is also a risk, which is when extra hCG makes your ovaries to swell and fill with fluid.
 This is why folks at risk of the syndrome may be given the Lupron trigger shot that doesn’t contain hCG.
 Although it’s rare, severe OHSS can be a medical emergency.

 Signs of OHSS include:

 Let your doc know if you have any side effects that last for more than a few days.